gelatodigital/gelato-uniswap/README.md

 - Deposit at least 2 ETH to the account associated with the DEMO_USER_PK.
 - Deposit at least 3 ETH to the account associated with the DEMO_PROVIDER_PK.

-You can get `Rinkeby` `DAI` from [Compound's Rinkeby UI](https://app.compound.finance/).
-You will only need DAI for your `User` Wallet.

-After having ETH in your User Wallet, run this script to get some Rinkeby DAI:
+After having ETH in your User Wallet, run this script to get some Rinkeby KNC:

 ```
-yarn get-dai
+yarn get-knc
 ```

-If you're stuck here, feel free to reach out to us in our [Telegram](https://t.me/joinchat/HcTaOxJ0_FjU-r34vbvK8A), we are more than happy to send you some ETH & DAI ourselves.
+If you're stuck here, feel free to reach out to us in our [Telegram](https://t.me/joinchat/HcTaOxJ0_FjU-r34vbvK8A), we are more than happy to send you some ETH & KNC ourselves.

 ### 4. Compile the smart contracts